akanksha718/Deep-Learning-Projects/README.md

-## 🏷️ Tags
-`machine-learning`
-A collection of my Deep Learning project for Learning purpose 1- breast cancer classification with Neural Network
+## A collection of my Deep Learning project for Learning purpose
+1- breast cancer classification with Neural Network